john-science/john-science.github.io/_drafts/2018-10-23-mutual-funds-intro.md

 Standard wisdom in investing is that you need to diversify your assets.
 The market will ebb and flow, and when one investment dips you don't want to lose everything.
 Don't put all your money in [Dutch Tulips](https://www.investopedia.com/terms/d/dutch_tulip_bulb_market_bubble.asp).

 Mutual funds seem like a good answer to this.
 By definition, they help you diversify where each dollar you invest goes.
-And if we look at the graph above we see an easy way to start thinking about diversifying our assets even further...
+And if we look at the "Cap vs Growth Graph" above we see an easy way to start thinking about diversifying our assets even further.
+We can pick different corners of the "Cap vs Growth" graph.

-> TODO

 ## 4. A Final Note: Index Funds